NGI-TRUSTCHAIN/MS3/README.md

 The Web3Auth test opens a browser window and requires you to manually complete the Google OAuth flow when the popup appears.
 The test will wait for you to complete this flow before continuing.

-#### EVMWallet Integration Test
+#### IEVMWallet Integration Test

-The EVMWallet test is fully automated and doesn't require manual interaction.
+The IEVMWallet test is fully automated and doesn't require manual interaction.

 #### Running All Tests Together